Raphael-Boichot/GNU-Octave-tileset-tilemap-creator-for-GBDK/README.md

 - the code does not care the whole image size so it's up to you respect the Game Boy screen dimensions to make a level editor with it for example.
 - it is intended to be used as a single script but it can be turned easily into a function to automate scripting during code compilation.
 - it does not create ASM and binary output but it may be very easy to code these features from this base.
+- it does not stop if the number of tiles is up to 255 for tilemap, it's up to you to check that.

 ## How to use it ?
 - install [GNU Octave](https://octave.org/) or use your pricey Matlab licence.